-Firstly, we wanted to assess how Search Engine Optimisation (SEO) could be improved.
+Firstly, we wanted to assess how Search Engine Optimization (SEO) could be improved.
 It is well-known that search engine algorithms are constantly changing, and AI can help to keep up with these changes.
-In order for artificial intelligence programs or bots - such as Google’s RankBrain—to efficiently rank sites in SERPS (search engines), they need access to both the programming code of a website and also its content so it knows how each page relates uniquely both inside itself AND externally online.
+In order for Artificial Intelligence programs or bots — such as Google’s RankBrain — to efficiently rank sites in SERPS (search engines), they need access to both the programming code of a website and also its content so it knows how each page relates uniquely both inside itself AND externally online.
 Then, it needs to monitor all this data on an ongoing basis.
 This currently means there is more work required from web developers than ever before.
 Traditionally, keywords could be placed into meta tags but this approach may be rendered obsolete as algorithms continue to change.
 It is worth also considering, who would more likely tick every box in a search algorithm: A SEO professional trying to continuously evolve their practices with reflective learning?
-Or an AI bot programmed with the most up to date algorithms paired with machine learning to adapt to any changes?
+Or an AI bot programmed with the most up-to-date algorithms paired with machine learning to adapt to any changes?

 Hours and days spent tweaking SEO suddenly became time gained for web developers to focus on other aspects of their projects, while the AI bots can do the heavy lifting to ensure their websites continue ranking well.

 Undoubtedly there is a key advantage of quality and accuracy at speed.
-Yet, work without purpose fulfils no real benefit.
-There should be structure and organisation behind how AI is deployed.
+Yet, work without purpose fulfills no real benefit.
+There should be structure and organization behind how AI is deployed.
 When creating an AI strategy there are a few things to consider.

-First, there are different types of AI bots to utilise, depending on your needs and circumstances.
+First, there are different types of AI bots to utilize, depending on your needs and circumstances.

 Rule-Based Bots work by converting blocks into 'rule-based logic'.
-These bots can create rules determining what specific words mean depending upon context i.e. if person A is mentioned twice next word must start "the" then the robot would insert the correct preposition.
+These bots can create rules determining what specific words mean depending upon context, i.e., if person A is mentioned twice, the next word must start with "the", then the robot would insert the correct preposition.

-Situational Analysis Bots deliver more sophisticated solutions where an experienced team has identified significant patterns at play within industry specifics like investments decisions made.
+Situational Analysis Bots deliver more sophisticated solutions where an experienced team has identified significant patterns at play within industry specifics like investment decisions made.

-Knowing which bot will aid your goals is undoubtedly key to maximising the efficiency of AI.
-Think of it like flying an aeroplane in a straight line...depending on the original direction you face, you'll end up in drastically different locations over time—even if the original direction are just a few degrees different!
+Knowing which bot will aid your goals is undoubtedly key to maximizing the efficiency of AI.
+Think of it like flying an airplane in a straight line... depending on the original direction you face, you'll end up in drastically different locations over time — even if the original direction are just a few degrees different!
 And this truly is important for automation.
-We often find that making processes simpler might be front loaded with time consuming workshops to ideate and problem-solve complex issues...but whether they take one, two, or even three weeks...in the long run the amount of time saved by such brainstorming is invaluable.
+We often find that making processes simpler might be front-loaded with time-consuming workshops to ideate and problem-solve complex issues... but whether they take one, two, or even three weeks, in the long run, the amount of time saved by such brainstorming is invaluable.

 With AI, there can be confusion behind accountability.
 Who is responsible for what?
-We may need to define who owns the copy and creative content that has been generated by artificial intelligence, or must be approved before publishing it to a website.
-There also may be a disconnect of responsibility, should AI content or output be scrutinised and found to breach legal standards or upset the general public on moral or political grounds—who is held accountable for any mistakes or faux pas?
+We may need to define who owns the copy and creative content that has been generated by Artificial Intelligence, or must be approved before publishing it to a website.
+There also may be a disconnect of responsibility should AI content or output be scrutinized and found to breach legal standards or upset the general public on moral or political grounds — who is held accountable for any mistakes or faux pas?
 The assigned team member operating the bot, their direct editor/manager, the AI company, or the algorithms?
 And if the AI would take zero responsibility, does this imply that the technology is not yet ready to stand on its own two feet?